jsmienk/BDCSH/REPORT.md

 ## Introduction

-The first assignment aims to become familiar with Hadoop and the map - reduce programming paradigm.
-The first assignment contains 3 sub assignments; 1.1 in Python (2 weeks), 1.2 in Java (0.5 weeks), 1.3 in Java (0.5 weeks).
-In this document we will describe our written code, the outcomes and the choices we made.
+The first assignment aims to become familiar with Hadoop and the mapreduce programming paradigm.
+The first assignment contains three subassignments: 1.1 in Python (2 weeks), 1.2 in Java (0.5 weeks), 1.3 in Java (0.5 weeks).

+This document will describe the steps we took in preparation, development and testing, but also what problems we ran into and how we solved them.

 ## Preparation